 Things You'll Need

-The best way to keep your prints clean and bright is to protect them from the start using the techniques listed in Step 5.
+The best way to keep your prints clean and bright is to protect them from the start.

 It is easy to damage art prints while cleaning them.
 If you are in doubt or if the print is particularly valuable, you may wish to check with a professional conservation expert before making any attempts at home.